 Gig Harbor, Washington is my home town.
 This south Puget Sound community is located on the west end of the Tacoma Narrows Bridge.
 On Friday, October 12, 1962 a home game was scheduled for the Peninsula High School football team against Fife High School.
 That was to be the big event of the day.
 There had been weather warnings, but truly severe weather is rare here.
 Northwesterners typically don't pay attention to weather.
 It was breezy, but the game was on and everyone was assembled.
 The teams, coaches, officials, bands, cheerleaders and stands filled with Pen High Seahawks fans were all in place, ready to go.
+(Yes, we were Seahawks long before the Seattle Seahawks were Seahawks.)
 Next to the field, the new Industrial Arts building was under construction.

 The wind started picking up just before game time.
 The game wasn't starting and I remember the coaches and officials huddling on the 50-yard line.
 It was then, quite suddenly, when 4x8 sheets of plywood and lumber started blowing across the field from the construction site.
 A moment later, the field lights went out as the entire area lost power.
 The windstorm hit us with a rapidly accelerating fury no one had expected.
 75 mph winds cancelled the football game and put Camelot on hold.
 In the chaos of howling wind and sudden darkness, we made our way to our vehicles and our rides home.
 It would become the most memorable football game never played.